natalieagus/50002/docs/Labs/lab2.md

 14. Using inbuilt 7-segment

 Ensure that you revisit this lab if any of the points above still sound unfamiliar to you.
 Afterwards, you <span class="orange-bold">need</span> to give [these tutorials (made by the original author)](https://alchitry.com/tutorials/) a read and try on your own time.
 Consult your instructor/TAs if you have any enquiries.
 It is imperative that you start early and not let your doubts snowball!

+{:.note}
+Once you have finished the labs, give the [Lucid V2 guides](https://natalieagus.github.io/50002/fpga/lucid-v2/intro) a read.